-The West Palm Beach, Fla., suburb of Delray Beach is a long way from Silicon Valley.
-Yet, there’s innovation in its water—literally, thanks to Lumitec, an engineering and design firm that specializes in conceptualizing, developing and manufacturing extreme-environment LED (light-emitting diode) lighting technology, primarily for the marine industry.
+The West Palm Beach, Florida, suburb of Delray Beach is a long way from Silicon Valley.
+Yet, there’s innovation in its water—literally, thanks to Lumitec, an engineering and design firm that specializes in conceptualizing, developing and manufacturing extreme-environment LED, or light-emitting diode, technology, primarily for the marine industry.

-Because he started his career at the dawn of the digital age, developing products and software in the San Francisco Bay Area, John Kujawa, Lumitec’s founder and president, knows a burgeoning product when he sees one.
+Because he started his career at the dawn of the digital age, developing products and software in the San Francisco Bay Area, John Kujawa, Lumitec’s founder and president, knows a burgeoning market when he sees one.
 That recognition led Kujawa to start the company in 2007.
+By 2015, Lumitec had appeared on Inc. Magazine’s list of the fastest-growing companies in America for five consecutive years.
+What’s more, the company has seen three-year sales growth of 145 percent.

 “When LED technology started to generate a critical mass of excitement, people in my industry took note,” Kujawa says.
 “LED as a light source tends to have low energy consumption and, since you don’t have to replace the bulbs, you can design in such a way that [the light] can be completely sealed.”